JoshA158/EDES301/project_1/README.md

     1).
 Power the PocketBeagle and the external motor power supply.
     2).
 Place the robot in an upright position on a level surface.
     3).
 Execute the main control program: python3 main.py
-    4).Carefully release the robot and observe its self-balancing behavior.
+    4).
+Carefully release the robot and observe its self-balancing behavior.

 PID control gains may be adjusted within the software to improve stability and performance as needed.